cc65/cc65/README.md

 - the Lynx console.
 - the Ohio Scientific Challenger 1P.
 - the Commander X16.
-- the Synertek Syetms Sym-1.
+- the Synertek Systems Sym-1.

 The libraries are fairly portable, so creating a version for other 6502s shouldn't be too much work.